 - Sound notifications when hosts change state

 - Supports Wake-up over the Internet using WOLAgent.

 This program looks better than most of the simple WOL tools presented in this article.
-As a result, it offer a bit more functionalities.
+As a result, it offers a bit more functionalities.

-The paid version offers more flexibility and has useful management features and logging tools.
+The paid version offers more flexibility and has user management features and logging tools.

 EMCO WakeOnLan key features:

 - Fast and easy power-up of network PC’s